Child development at 5-6 years: what’s happening

 Your five-year-old is becoming more independent and loves making small decisions, like what clothes to wear or what to eat for lunch.

-Starting school opens up a whole new social world – which comes with a whole new set of rules.
+Starting school opens up a whole new social world, which comes with a whole new set of rules.
 This might be demanding or challenging for your child.
-School can be tiring for children so don’t be surprised if he’s a little moody or easily upset, especially after a long day.
+School can be tiring so don’t be surprised if your child is a little moody or easily upset, especially after a long day.
 On these days you might want to try and keep your child quiet at home after school and aim for an early bedtime.

 Whether your child is feeling worried about starting school or bursting with excitement, a bit of planning and preparation can ease the transition.

 At this age, your child might also:

 - copy letters and write her own name